Enjoy a Family Vacation in Hawaii

 Morning mist creates lovely rainbows, thus the name for 80-foot Rainbow Falls, the legendary home of Hina, Mother of the demigod Maui.
 With abundant Hilo rainfall, the Wailuku River produces thunderous volumes of water, feeding a mystical landscape of fern and tropical greenery.
 Easy to get to, facilities include a scenic lookout, paved parking lot, and restrooms.
 Go early to see rainbows and to avoid tour buses!
-Rainbow Falls is located off Rainbow Dr. in Hilo.
-Drive up Wainuenue, bare to the right on Rainbow Dr. —the parking lot will be on your right.
+Rainbow Falls is located off Rainbow Drive in Hilo.
+Drive up Wainuenue, bare to the right on Rainbow Drive — the parking lot will be on your right.

 Why leave paradise when you’re already there?
 Tropical breezes, snacks by the pool, relaxing in a hot tub.
 Sounds pretty inviting doesn’t.
 It’s time to unplug and “smell the coffee!”
 The Hawaiian coffee, that is.

-Out to the pool you go—sunscreen, sunglasses and hats in hand, ready for splash time, relaxing time, laughing time.
-You check with the resort’s Activities Staff to see what is planned for the day…you’re feeling creative now that you’ve had time to unwind and you know there’s always something going on.
+Out to the pool you go — sunscreen, sunglasses and hats in hand, ready for splash time, relaxing time, laughing time.
+You check with the resort’s front desk to see what you can plan for the day…you’re feeling creative now that you’ve had time to unwind and you know there’s always something going on.

 By early afternoon you and the kids are feeling refreshed if not bit water logged.
 Did someone say, “nap time?”
 Back at the room you fix sandwiches and smoothies for lunch watch local TV.
 It’s always interesting to “compare notes” with the programming back home.
 The older kids settle into watching a movie, the toddlers fall into swim-induced sleep and Mom slips off to the fitness center for a quick workout.
 It feels so good to “do nothing,” doesn’t it?

 By late afternoon the family satellite units have returned to home base.
-Hopefully.
-One of the kids proudly displays the paper lei she made at the afternoon art class.
 You discuss your options for the evening.
 Why not stay in, cook the fresh fish and vegetables you bought at the Market on the convenient outdoor grill and later stroll the beautiful grounds enjoying the weather, exercise and conversation?
 You can brainstorm plans for tomorrow’s day trip.
-See the front desk for suggestions—or read our suggestions above.
+See the front desk for suggestions — or read our suggestions above.
 However, if you’re up for something more lively and more social, but don’t want to go far, then window shop the Keauhou Shopping Center and grab dinner and a movie there!
 You’ll find good ol’ pizza, Subway and a variety of full-service dining options.
 Don’t worry; they’re casual.
-Pick up groceries and swing by the natural foods store.
+Pick up groceries.
 Or, see a flick on the big screen in those luscious big stadium seats?
 Drive south of Kailua-Kona in Keauhou Resort off Alii Drive.
-Regal Keauhou Stadium 7, Box office — (808) 324-0172.
+Regal Keauhou Stadium 7, Box office — 808-324-0172.